 Two large towers were built in the late 10th century in order to protect the expanding port;

 The city was fortified in the 1220’s.

 Modern day Calais is a gigantic sea port and the first passenger port in France!

-These have also reached Calais on the Eurostar, since the inauguration of the Channel Tunnel in 1994.
+Thousands of British tourists have transited throughout the year by boat and by the Eurostar since the inauguration of the Channel Tunnel in 1994.